esc0rtd3w/gh-package-tool/README.md

 Gamehouse Package Download and Info Tool

-Parses Content ID from page to create direct download links and more
+Parses Content ID and Game Name from page to create direct download links and more

 Will also download "Member Only" links without login.